juskoljo/toki/README.md

   when_ruby :version => /^((?!1\.[0-8]).*?)$/, :engine => 'ruby' do
     # also class methods can be defined
     def self.ping
-      "gnop"
+      "PONG"
     end
-    # applied only if ruby 1.9 or later; overwrites previous array_to_string method
+    # applied only if ruby 1.9.x or later; overwrites previous version of array_to_string method
     # ruby 2.0.0 # => "123"
     def array_to_string
       [1,2,3].join